 Note: 2nd December 2017

 Since this article was originally written Mrs Merkel has attempted to form a new coalition with the support of the Social Democrat party (SPD), but it is far from certain whether this will succeed, although there is immense pressure on her.
 Germany’s President Frank-Walter Steinmeier is hosting the talks at his official residence, the Bellevue Palace, but there is a strong group within the SPD opposed to any coalition with Merkel.
 The situation is further complicated by an attempted coup against Horst Seehofer, who leads the Christian Social Union (CSU), the Bavarian partner of the CDU.
+Talks are due to take place with the SPD, but there is no prospect of any agreement (if at all) for several weeks.

 If, and it is by no means certain, that some form of coalition is put together it is likely to be weak and may well lose critical votes in the German Bundestag.
 The possible outcome is that there will be another German election in 2018 which may well see Merkel leave political life and minority parties, like the AfD, gain seats at the expense of more established parties like the SPD, Free Democrats and the CSU/CDU.
 In such an event German politics would be weakened, and the threat of a right-wing or left-wing government would act as a challenge to the establishment parties, one which they are ill-equipped to deal with.
 In any event it appears that German politics are entering an era of uncertainty, with no dominant political party.
 As a result Germany will be ill-equipped to make critical decisions during the next Euro crisis, or to deal effectively with climate change, the realignment of the German economy, or migration.